sunilgknair051/github-stats/README.md

 5. Commit a small change to the repo (for example remove a newline from the end of the README) to force it to regenerate the stats images.
 6. Check out the images that have been created in the `generated` folder.
-5. Star this repo if you like it!

 # Related Projects